YingLiu4203/jlox/notes/04-statement.md

 The data structure that stores the variable bindings is called an **environment**.

 Like most C-derived language, assignment is an expression and not a statement.
 It is the lowest precedence expression form.
 The `Expr.Assign` node has a `Token` in the left-hand side, not an `Expr`.
 Assignment is right-assoicative therefore it calls itself recursively.

+## 4 Scope

+A **scope** defines a region where a name maps to a certain entity. **Lexical scope** (or called **static scope**) is a style of scoping where the text of the program itself shows where a scope begins and ends.
+In **dynamic scope**, a variable's value is determined in execution.
+In Lox, a **block scope** is marked by a curly-braced block.

+When a local variable has the same name as an enclosing variable, it **shawdows** the outer one.

+We implement scopes by chaining enviornments together. each environment has a reference to the enclosing one.